-Get to know your vehicle and understand what online services or digital access points it possesses.
-Anything with a built-in SIM card or an infotainment system that tethers to your smartphone is transmitting data, so just double check it's secure.
+Get to know your vehicle and understand what online services or digital access points it has.
+Anything with a built-in SIM card or an infotainment system tethered to your smartphone is transmitting data, so just double check it's secure.

 You also need to ask the tough questions when buying a new car: what digital security measures have been put in place?
 What is being done to combat future issues?
 It's always best to be prepared – even though car hacking incidents are still extremely rare.

 Fortunately, these high-profile hacks and security breaches have made the automotive industry take notice.